frank-n-01/ZeroOneFlow/README.md

 ## Concept
 Zero and One will vividly flow on the screen.
 Please enjoy the dynamic beauty of 01!

-You can play the flow and customize its style.
+You can customize the flow to create endless variations.
 While the "dice" button is ON (filled), a random style will be generated every time you start the flow.

-## Flow
+## Flow Mode
-There are 9 flow modes with different algorithms:
+There are various flow modes with different algorithms:

 1. Linear
 2. Fly